-In line with the staged approach to the identification, assessment, monitoring and review of the Special Educational Needs of children as set out in the Code of Practice, the Inclusion team assesses students joining the school and works closely with personal tutors and subject teachers to help students with Special Educational Needs.
+In line with the staged approach to the

+identification, assessment, monitoring and

+review of the Special Educational Needs of

+and subject teachers to help students with Special Educational Needs.

 The Integrated Support and Psychology Service visits Prince Henry's and works with students and their parent/carers.
 They are also involved if a student has an Education, Health and Care Plan.
 The school's Special Educational Needs Co-ordinator (SENCO) is Miss Natalie Sadler.